 Add-ins.com home page

 Questions?
-Call us 302-234-9857, 8AM to 10PM U.S. East Coast time 7 days a week
+E-mail us or call us 302-584-1771, 8AM to 10PM U.S. East Coast Time 7 days a week

 How to manage range names

-using the Name Manager for Microsoft® Excel®
+using the Name Manager for Microsoft Excel

 Range names can be a very useful in Microsoft Excel.
 You can use them for quick navigation to any location by pressing F5 and selecting a range name.
 Or you can use them in formulas, making the formulas easier to understand.
 If you have just a few range names, they are easy to manage.
 But when you have a lot, having a way to manage them becomes important and that is where the Name Manager is very helpful.